ServiceNow/Fast-LLM/docs/help.md

     RuntimeError: Desync detected for barrier train begin (66830148464 != 133042721120)
     ```

     points to a hashing inconsistency.
 To fix it, set `PYTHONHASHSEED=0` in your environment variables.
-This ensures consistent hashing across processes, keeping them in sync.
+This ensures that Python's hash seed is consistent across all processes.
+If these processes have different hash seeds, they'll generate different hash values, leading to desynchronization, as seen in the error message.

 -   **`torchrun` Timeout Errors**: If you see timeout errors related to `torchrun` during rendezvous, it could be DNS resolution or a networking issue.
 Check that all worker nodes are communicating properly with the master node.